Brianhulela/AI-Voice-Chatbot/README.md

 For more detailed instructions on how to build the chatbot, check out my article on [Medium](https://medium.com/@brianhulela/create-a-python-ai-voice-chatbot-with-speechrecognition-langchain-and-openai-gpt-3-5-turbo-c60f92f4a47c)

 This project implements a conversational AI chatbot that uses speech recognition to understand and respond to user input.
 The chatbot interacts with users through speech, providing engaging and entertaining conversations.
-It utilizes the OpenAI GPT-3.5 Turbo model for generating responses and integrates speech recognition capabilities for input.
+It utilizes the OpenAI GPT-3.5-turbo/GPT-4 LLM for generating responses and integrates speech recognition capabilities for input.

 ## Features

 - Speech recognition: The chatbot listens to user speech input and converts it into text.
 - Interactive responses: The chatbot uses the [Langchain](https://www.langchain.com/), GPT-3.5-turbo/GPT-4 model to generate context-aware and engaging responses.
-- Voice output: The chatbot's responses are synthesized into speech using the `pyttsx3` library.
+- Voice output: The chatbot's responses are synthesized into speech using OpenAI [Text-to-speech](https://platform.openai.com/docs/guides/text-to-speech)
 - Interactive conversation: The chatbot maintains a memory of past conversations to create a context-rich interaction.

 ## Usage